ozyurtf/cpu-scheduler/README.md

 - variables *(global variables, local variables, and any other data structures required by the program)*
 - code *(instructions or machine code that make up the program being executed by the process)*
 - program counter *(hardware resource that keeps track of the next instruction to be executed)*
-- registers *(hardware resource that can hold any kind of data that is necessary for the execution)*
+- registers *(hardware resource that are used to hold data during the execution of instructions)*
 - process state *(current activity of the process)*
+- ...

-Okay these are good to know but where are these features stored and how the process can access to them ?
+Okay these are good to know but where are these information stored and how a process can access to them ?

 ### Address Space

 These information are basically stored in physical memory.
 And each of these information has a physical address in the memory.
+So we can access to a specific information by using its address.

-Hardware components such as CPU, for example, use these physical addresses directly when storing/fetching data through physical memory.
-But processes don't access to the information in the physical memory through physical addresses.
+Hardware components such as CPU, for example, use these physical addresses directly when they store/fetch data in physical memory.
+But processes cannot use a physical address and access to the information located in that address in physical memory.

-For processes to access to the information in memory, we virtualize the addresses in the memory, in other words, we translate the physical addresses into virtual addresses.
-These virtual addresses are represented as strings and they basically point to the physical addresses in the memory.
-And when a process wants to access to the information in the memory, it can use its virtual address and the information in the memory that is pointed by the virtual address is retrieved to the process.
+For processes, we virtualize the addresses in the memory.
+In other words, we translate the physical addresses into virtual addresses.
+These virtual addresses are typically represented as strings.
+And they point to the physical addresses in the memory.
+When a process wants to access to a specific information in the memory, it can use the virtual address of that information.
+And the information in the memory that is pointed by the virtual address is retrieved to the process.

-We call a range of these virtual addresses **address space**.
+We call a list of these virtual addresses **address space**.

-Address spaces can be either flat or segmented in general.
-In the flat address space, we store the virtual addresses consecutively just like how we store data in array.
-The entire virtual address space is treated as a single, continuous region.
+Address spaces typically can either be flat or segmented.
+In the flat address space, we store the virtual addresses consecutively, just like how we store data in array.
+Therefore, the entire virtual address space is treated as a single, continuous region.

-In segmented address space, however, we group the virtual addresses based on their properties and divide them into segments based on their groups, and store the virtual addresses in segments.
-When we make groups in the address space, the operationg system can treat these segments as a region that has the same properties.
+In segmented address space, however, we group the virtual addresses based on their properties, divide them into segments, and store the virtual addresses in segments.
+When we divide the virtual addresses into groups like these, the operationg system can treat these groups (segments) as a region that has the same properties.

-Segmented address space also provides protection of each segment.
-We can assign different access permissions (e.g. read only, reaad write, execute only) to different segments and this can prevent unauthorized access to the critical memory regions.
+A good thing about the segmented address space is that we can assign different access permissions (e.g. read only, reaad write, execute only) to different segments.
+And this can prevent unauthorized access to the critical memory regions.

-Also one note is that if we have two same applications, their address space will be exactly the same.
+*Also one note is that if we have two same applications, their address space will be exactly the same.*

-Okay we talked about the processes, how do they look like, what kind of components they include, how they access to the information in the memory.

-But now the question is: when are these processes are created ?
+Okay we talked about the processes, how do they look like, how they access to the information in the memory, etc. But when these processes are created ?

-## Process Creation
+### Process Creation

 Processes are created in many different time frames.
 In below, we can see some of the periods when the processes are created:

 - When the system is initialized.
-      - When a computer initializes hardware devices and the operationg system and when it loads the operating system into the memory, new processes are be created.
+   - When a computer initializes hardware devices & operationg system and when it loads the operating system into the memory, new processes are created.
-      - During the system initialization, some processes are created to run in the foreground so that they can allow the users to interact with them.
+   - During the system initialization, some processes are created to run in the foreground so that they can allow the users to interact with the computer.
    - And similarly during the system initialization, some processes are created to run in the background to perform tasks (e.g. managing resources) without interacting with the user.
 - When processes are running, these processes typically create new processes as well.
 - The user can execute some codes or open applications and these actions create processes.
-- The operationg system can create processes that will to provide services.
+- The operationg system can create processes to provide services (e.g., network services, file system service, printing services, etc.)
-- When the user enters into a system interactively (e.g through terminal, remote shell, or a graphical login screen), a new process is created to be able to handle the user's session and allow the user to interact with the system.
+- When the user enters into a system interactively (e.g through terminal, remote shell, graphical login screen, etc.), a new process is created to be able to handle the user's interactive session and to allow the user to interact with the system.

-After learning how/when the processes are created, the next thing we might ask is: how these processes are implemented and then terminated ?
+So these are some of the timeframes when processes are created.
+Now, after learning how/when the processes are created, the next thing that we might ask might be: how/when these processes are implemented and how/when they are terminated ?

-## Process Termination
+### Process Termination

-Here are some of the distinct scenarios of process termination
+Here are some of the distinct scenarios how/when processes are terminated:

 - When a process completes its execution without any problem, it exits **voluntarily**.
 We can call this **normal exit**
-- When a process encounters an error/exception during its execution, it exits **voluntarily**.
+- When a process encounters an **error/exception** during its execution, it exits **voluntarily**.
 We can call this **error exit**.
-- When a process encounters a severe error that will cause the operating system to operate unsafely (e.g. by potentially damaging the system or causing data loss), the operating system terminates the process immediately.
+- When a process encounters a **severe error** that will cause the operating system to operate unsafely (e.g. by potentially damaging the system, causing data loss, etc.), the operating system terminates the process immediately.
 The process is not given a chance to take any action, that's why the exit is **involuntary** and the user may end up with losing the changes he made before the error.
-We can call this **fatal error**.
+We can call this error type **fatal error**.
-- Sometimes, a prcoess may explicitly terminate another process.
-One example of this might be terminating a process that has not been responding for a very long time.
-Because the process is not given any chance to take action, this is an **involuntary** termination as well.
+- Sometimes, a process may explicitly terminate another process.
+One example to this scenario might be terminating a process that has not been responding for a very long time.
+Like in the fatal error, the process is not given any chance to take action.
+That's why this is an **involuntary** termination as well.
 - When a process has run longer than expected, they may be terminated as well.
-We can call this **time limit exceeded error**
+We can call this kind of error **time limit exceeded error**

-## Process Implementation
+### Process Implementation

 In any given time, there might be many different processes that are in different states.
-Some of them might be waiting to be executed by the CPU, some of the others might be running, some others might already be terminated, etc.
+Some of them might be waiting to be executed by the CPU, some of them might be currently running, some others might already be terminated, etc.

-And in addition, in each one of these processes, there might be too many information that we have to deal with.
-These are too many information.
-Therefore, to be able to manage all the processes properly, we can try to store all the important information about these processes (e.g. state of the process, its priority, program counter, pointers to memory, IO status information, etc.) in a data structure, and manage the processes through this data structure.

-We call this data structure **Process Control Block (PCB)**.
-It is created and managed by the operating system.
-This means that there is no reference other than some kind of ID to access to these objects from the user space.
+In addition, in each one of these processes, there might be too many information that we have to deal with.

+Therefore, to be able to manage all the processes more easily, we can try to store all the relevant information about these processes (e.g. process state, the priority of the process, program counter, pointers to memory, IO status information, etc.) in a data structure.
+By using this data structure, we can manage the processes more easily.
+And we call this data structure **Process Control Block (PCB)**.
+It is **created and managed by the operating system**.

-Also, let's say that there are two processes: process A and process B and CPU is currently executing the procss A. When the CPU switches from executing process A to executing process B, all the information in the process A's process control block must be saved.
-This ensures that when the process A continues to be executed later, it can continue its execution from where it stopped without losing any important data or without losing its progress.
+Let's say that there are two processes: process A and process B. And assume that CPU is currently executing the procss A. When the CPU switches from executing process A to executing process B, it would be very convenient to store all the information of the process A. Because through this way process A can continue its execution from where it left off without losing any important data or without losing any progress when the process A becomes ready to be executed later.
+Process control blocks are also very useful for this purpose.
+They help us to save the execution context of the processes during context switching.
+And through this way the operating system can support/manage multiple processes.

-One of the benefits of using process control block is, for example, it becomes possible to interrupt a running process and then resume its execution later by storing the state information of the process in the process control block.
-So, process control block allows us to support/manage multiple processes.

-Since each process has a distinct process control block, to be able to access these process control blocks properly, we can assign a unique ID, which we call **Process ID (PID)**, to each process.
+Because each process has a distinct process control block, we can assign a unique ID to these processes, which we call **Process ID (PID)**.
+These process IDs help us to access the execution context of different processes.

 And we can store the process ID along with the process control block in a new data structure.
-And we call this data structure **Process Table**.
+We call this data structure **Process Table**.

 When we pass the process ID, the kernel will basically look that process ID in the process table and verify whether you have the right to access the process control block or not.
+If you do, you will be able to access to the process control block.

-In addition to the process table, the operating system maintains some other tables as well such as memory table, IO table, file table to be able to manage the resources properly when the processes are being executed.
+In addition to the process table, the operating system maintains some other tables (e.g., memory table, IO table, file table) to be able to manage the resources properly when the processes are being executed.

 In below, we can see the tables that are maintained by the operating system to manage the execution of processes and their accesses to the system resources.